 But if, after all that, you're still going to get your son / daughter an iPad, try and keep quiet about it.
 Other parents do not want to battle a kid yelling, "But [INSERT FRIEND’S NAME] folks got him one!"

-dealnews.com is the premier year-round resource for online deals on consumer electronics, gadgets, computers, apparel, and more.
+About dealnews.com dealnews.com is the premier year-round resource for online daily deals on consumer electronics, gadgets, computers, clothing deals, and more.
 Named one of the best services by PC World and best shopping site by MSN Money, the Company’s mission is to save consumers money by directing them to the best online bargains offered by trustworthy outlets. dealnews relies on a team of expert editors and proprietary research tools to uncover more than 100 of the web’s hottest deals, coupons and sales everyday at the lowest prices.
 In 2010, dealnews readers purchased an estimated $500M in merchandise from vendors listed on the site.
 Founded in 1997, dealnews is headquartered in Huntsville, Alabama.
 For more information, please visit dealnews.com.